kchien3/identifying-toxic-wikipedia-comments/README.md

 </div>
 It can be observed that toxic comments (green) tend to contain a higher proportion of uppercase characters than nontoxic comments (black).
 All capitalized text typically indicates shouting and it makes sense that toxic comments have an associated shouting/angry tone.

+Only tfidf values were used as features for modeling.

 ## References
 * Etim, Bassey.
 “Approve or Reject: Can You Moderate Five New York Times Comments?” *New York Times* 20 Sept.
 2016, www.nytimes.com/interactive/2016/09/20/insider/approve-or-reject-moderation-quiz.html
 * Newton, Casey.
 “The Secret Lives of Facebook Moderators in America.” *The Verge* 25 Feb.
 2019, www.theverge.com/2019/2/25/18229714/cognizant-facebook-content-moderator-interviews-trauma-working-conditions-arizona.